LukaszSwolkien/EngineeringMetrics/README.md

 Add more engineering metrics:

-1. Add Quality metrics on different levels (organisation level, squad level, chapter level).
-Goal is to monitor negative impact on end user, error budget, waste factor, etc.
+1. Add Quality metrics on different levels.
+Goal is to monitor negative impact on end user, error budget, manual vs automated testing etc.

     Example of key results:

-    - 1 bug found on production for 10 releases
+    - 1 incident found on production for 10 releases
     - 10% or less BAU is enough to keep maintenance backlog stable
     - 90% or more of test cases executed at least once a week

+Note: This is in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).
+Since we already have them available, I have not added them to this library.